circlefin/malachite/specs/synchronization/valuesync/README.md

 - Protocol functionality: main complexity in the client, where it maintains statuses,  requests data, and feeds received data into consensus
 - State machine: We have encoded two alternatives
-    - We have put the ValueSync on-top-of the consensus specification (`bsyncWithConsensus`).
+    - We have put the ValueSync on-top-of the consensus specification (`vsyncWithConsensus`).
 This allows us to simulate consensus and ValueSync in one model.
-    - We have encoded a state machine that abstracts away consensus (`bsyncWithMockedConsensus`) that allows us to analyze ValueSync in isolation.
+    - We have encoded a state machine that abstracts away consensus (`vsyncWithMockedConsensus`) that allows us to analyze ValueSync in isolation.
 - Invariants (that have been preliminarily tested) and temporal formulas (that are just written but have not been investigated further)

 ### Protocol functionality

 This contains mainly the following functions (and their auxiliary functions):

-- `pure def bsyncClientLogic (s: BsyncClient, fullEntries: bool) : ClientResult`
+- `pure def vsyncClientLogic (s: BsyncClient, fullEntries: bool) : ClientResult`
     - this encodes what happens during a step of a client:
         1. update peer statuses,
         2. if there is no open request, request something
         3. otherwise check whether we have a response and act accordingly
         4. `fullEntries` is used to signal whether complete value store entries should be requested (rather than certificate and value separately)

-- `pure def bsyncClientTimeout (s: BsyncClient) : ClientResult`
+- `pure def vsyncClientTimeout (s: BsyncClient) : ClientResult`
     - this encodes what happens when a request timeouts:
         1. update peer statuses,
         2. send the request to another suitable peer